gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastCompletionTime is the most recent time when the observability-user credential rotation was successfully completed.</p>
+<p>LastCompletionTime is the most recent time when the observability credential rotation was successfully completed.</p>
 </td>
 </tr>
 </tbody>